nano-o/dynamic-participation-supplemental/README.md

 This repository contains supplemental material for the brief announcement "Byzantine Consensus Under Dynamic Participation with a Well-Behaved Majority", to appear at DISC 2023.

+The makefile typesets the specifications by default, and `make tlc` runs the TLC model-checker.

 # PlusCal/TLA+ specification of the no-equivocation simulation algorithm

 See [NoEquivocation.tla](./NoEquivocation.tla) and its typeset version [NoEquivocation.pdf](./NoEquivocation.pdf).